towerofpower256/davidmac.pro/src/posts/2022-07-25-zigbee-range-upgrade/index.md

 Zigbee lights are no good, I'd need to keep the lights turned on at the light switch at all times.

 However, I had another spare CC2531 USB stick which had a case and an antenna.
 I've been using them as a Zigbee coordinator, but it looks like I can use them as routers as well.
-I could install it in in a USB power charger downstairs in the living room and relay Zigbee traffic up to the coordinator upstairs.
+I could install it downstairs in the living room with a USB power charger, and use it to relay Zigbee traffic up to the coordinator upstairs.

 One of these for $12.99 AUD.
 https://www.ebay.com.au/itm/224741527257